 Dante or Die’s Artistic Directors Daphna Attias & Terry O’Donovan have been developing this new project since 2017, in collaboration with James Baldwin and with support from Synergy Theatre.
 The project is inspired by the first same-sex marriage in a UK prison - both men are serving life sentences for homophobic murders.
-This fascinating story inspires our new production in which audiences will experience a visceral new production that fuses music, movement and Dante or Die’s trademark up-close-and-personal storytelling.
+This fascinating story inspires our new production in which audiences will experience a show that fuses music, movement and Dante or Die’s trademark up-close-and-personal storytelling.

 It will be a bold and ambitious production that combines

 - Audience sit on prison beds donated by HMP Holloway

 - An ensemble of male ex-prisoners performing movement, music and dialogue surround the audience for intimate moments

 Our production will provoke discussions and debate about sexuality, the purpose of prison and the contradictions inherent within ‘equality’.
 There are strong underlying themes of masculinity and sexuality, society and repression.
 We are excited about the complexities of the narrative and the questions it provokes:

 Is it a story of redemption, self-acceptance or rehabilitation?